 Course: MUSoo3A/MUSoo3B Introduction to Drama Grade: 9-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Non Prerequisites: None This course provides a foundation for voice, movement, character development, and Fee improvisation.
 Students participate as performers, audience, and critics.
-Skills include required pantomime, monologues, and scenes.
+Skills include required pantomime, mono pantomime, monologues, and scenes.

-Course: MUSoo4A/MUSoo4B Intermediate Drama Grade: 10-12 All Year Course offered at: CDO IRHS Prerequisites: Introduction to Drama, audition and instructor approval required This course enhances the theatrical skills acquired in Introduction.
-Students will improve their Fee scene-building, improvisation, playwriting, and acting styles. required
+Course: MUSoo4A/MUSoo4B Intermediate Drama Grade: 10-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Introduction to Drama, audition and instructor approval required This course enhances the theatrical skills acquired in Introduction.
+Students will improve their Fee scene-building, imp provisation, playwritin ig, and acting styles. required

-Course: MUSo2oA/MUSo2oB Advanced Drama Grade: 11-12 All Year Course offered at: CDO IRHS Prerequisites: Intermediate Drama, audition and instructor approval required participate in full-le ength productions an an emphasis on the production of plays.
+Course: MUSo2oA/MUSo2oB Advanced Drama Grade: 11-12 ade: 11-12 All Year Course offered at: CDO IRHS Prerequisites: Intermediate Drama, audition and instructor approval required participate in full-le ength productions an an emphasis on the production of plays.
 Students will d festivals.
 A strong, extremely independent but ter-school and evening rehearsals and performances Fee required

-Course: MUS019A /MUS019B Advanced Drama Symposium Grade: 11-12 All Year Course offered at: CDO Prerequisites: Intr o, Intermediate, and Advanced Drama, audition, interview, and teacher recommendation performance oppo 'Caught-In-the-Act performed through the Canyon Players May, and present to opportunities are r .tunities.
-Student adv c'One Act performand nout the year.
-Sympos s (Theatre Departmen the end-of-year Theat ealized through shadd a by providing a greater variety of roles and ranced writing and directing are included in the res.
-The ComedySportz Improvisation shows are sium students oversee the business/financial aspect of ret Club) as well as produce the annual Talent Show in re Banquet.
-Professional and community networking owing, field trips to performances, and participation in redepth work with acting methods, guest speakers, and Fee required is class.
-A strong, exceptionally independent but er-school and evening rehearsals and performances
+Course: MUS019A /MUS019B Advanced Drama Symposium Grade: 11-12 All Year Course offered at: CDO Prerequisites: Intr ro, Intermediate, and Advanced Drama, audition, interview, and teacher recommendation This course builds upon Advanced Dram a by providing a greater variety of roles and Fee performance oppo rtunities.
+Student adv vanced writing and directing are included in the required 'Caught-In-the-Act t' One Act performan ces.
+The ComedySportz Improvisation shows are performed through hout the year.
+Sympo sium students oversee the business/financial aspect of the Canyon Players s (Theatre Departmer nt Club) as well as produce the annual Talent Show in May, and present t the end-of-year Theat re Banquet.
+Professional and community networking opportunities are r opportunities are realized through shadowing, field trips to performances, and participation in the Southern Arizona Acting Festival.
+In-depth work with acting methods, guest speakers, and participation in the e musical round out th is class.
+A strong, exceptionally independent but collaborative work ethic is expected.
+Aft er-school and evening rehearsals and performances are required. - -

-Course: MUS029A/MUS029B Music Theater Grade: 9-12 All Year Course offered at: CDO IRHS Prerequisites: None Students in this course will explore all aspects of musical theater.
+Course: MUS029A/MUS029B Music Theater Grade: 9-12 All Year Course offered at: CDO Prerequisites: No. ne Students in this course will explore all aspects of musical theater.
 Everything from the Fee behind-the-scenes work to the singing, dancing, and acting on stage.
-Students will required participate in the complete production of a musical during the year.
-The work behind- the-scenes includes working on sets, costumes, props, lights, or sound.
-Students will also design tickets, flye ers, posters, progra ıms, and advertising.
+Students will participate in the complete production of a musical during the year.
+The work behind- the-scenes include es working on sets, costumes, props, lights, or sound.
+Students will also design tickets, flye ers, posters, progra ms, and advertising.